AdobeDocs/analytics-platform.en/help/getting-started/cja-migration/cja-migration-send-to-platform.md

 ---
 # Step 3: Send data to Adobe Experience Platform

 +++The information on this page is part of a larger migration process.
-Expand this section to see where this information fits within the migration process. </br></br>You must complete all previous migration steps before continuing with the information on page.
+Expand this section to see where this information fits within the migration process. </br></br>You must complete all previous migration steps before continuing with the information on this page.

 >[!NOTE]
 >